Beliavsky/Fortran-code-on-GitHub/README.md

 [Linking-f90-C-C-and-CUDA](https://github.com/CarvFS/Linking-f90-C-C-and-CUDA): Initial steps for calling C, C++ and CUDA from Fortran using the iso_c_binding, by Felipe_SC

+[Low Precision Fortran (LPF)](https://github.com/mpimd-csc/low_precision_fortran): implements fp16 and bfloat16 on top of an int16 datatype, such that they become interoperable between C and Fortran via a reinterpretation of the pointers, by Martin Köhler.
+It uses Fortran 2008 features to provide an easy to use interface on the Fortran side.

 [MatlabAPI](https://github.com/robince/MatlabAPI): Fortran 95 Matlab API

 [MatlabFortran](https://github.com/aledinola/MatlabFortran): easily export data from Matlab to Fortran and back, by Alessandro Di Nola